The following materials are required:

 - Completed Application form.

-- A printed current unofficial Transcript and a current Degree Audit from the ISIS Web site.
+- A printed current unofficial Transcript reflecting a cumulative GPA of 2.85 or higher, and a current Degree Audit from the ISIS Web site.

 - Record of your Pre-Practicum and CBL hours.
 For Pre-Practicum courses taken at MHC for which you completed and turned in to the Education Office your Documentation of Hours form, the Education Division will automatically supply a list of your Pre-Practica to your application file.
 If you took a course(s) at MHC and did not complete your Documentation of Hours Form, please complete it now and include it with your application materials.
 If you took Pre-Practicum courses off campus please use this form to receive credit for your Pre-Practicum/CBL hours.